Early Access

 Everything you need for professional document collaboration, from first draft to final submission.

 Invite your entire research group.
-No per-seat pricing, no hidden caps, on any plan.
+No per-seat fees — up to 10 people can edit live at the same time, on any plan.

 AI Chat Assistant